miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 ## Antophilia ##
 I'll usually start the design process from an API, and I'll try to create the best API that I think is feasible within the language.

 We'll have a `Codec a` type for a pair of `a -> Value`, `Decoder a` values.
-When in doubt, start with an opaque types, there's always time to expose more in a point release (if you instead want to expose less, that's a breaking change).
+When in doubt, start with an opaque type, there's always time to expose more in a point release (if you instead want to expose less, that's a breaking change).

 Let's write the simplest thing that could possibly work:
 ```